Comparisons: Eckhart Tolle vs earlier writers on the present moment or ‘now’

 Concluding comments

 Across a series of articles, I’ve already discussed many similarities Tolle’s work shares with Nicoll’s (and some major differences).
-I made these tables to present just some of these, plus those involving a few other authors I’ve mentioned along the way, in a format easier to digest.
+I made these tables to present just some of these similarities, plus those involving some other authors I’ve discussed along the way, in a format that’s easier to digest.
 As I’ve said before, I think Tolle has popularised, with some changes, ideas which began crystallising in works published before his own.
 I think these tables help to show a part of that picture.

 I’d not focused specifically on explicit references to the present moment or “now” in my previous comparative analysis, although this comes up indirectly on closely-related topics like self-observation (which can only be done in the present moment).
 So by compiling these tables I hope I’ve highlighted some interesting spiritual trends I’ve touched upon that are worthy of more attention.

 However, I’m only summarising here what I’ve already covered, on these particular topics, in my own personal research: I’m not suggesting it encompasses a complete picture.
-Tolle has other influences too, and one important one I’ve written about previously is Barry Long, in an article on the “pain-body.”
-Their commonalities go beyond that concept though; Long, whose talks Tolle attended in the 80s, also taught about the now, as have others, such as Ram Dass.
+Tolle may very well have other influences too, and there are other prominent authors, it must be said, who also wrote about the now before Tolle, such as Ram Dass.

 While I cannot highlight every particular similarity Tolle’s work shares with prior sources, I do hope to present enough to show there is a hidden history behind many of the ideas and expressions he has popularised.